Map Of Ottoman Empire With History And Facts

 Conquest Of Constantinople By Mehmed II

-Mehmed II is the most famous ruler of Empire with Suleiman I. This map is referring the capture of Constantinople by the Ottomans.
+Mehmed II (The Conqueror) was the second most famous ruler of Ottoman Empire (After Suleiman The Magnificent).
+This map is referring the capturing of Constantinople by the Ottomans.
 (1453) Ottomans proclaimed the new-conquered city as their new capital.
 Named it as Konstantiniyye.
-It became Istanbul in the late Ottoman era.
+Its modern name: Istanbul was given in the late Ottoman era.

 Map Of Ottoman Empire By The Conquest Of Constantinople